mlrun/mlrun/docs/projects/create-project.md

 See {py:class}`~mlrun.db.httpdb.HTTPRunDB.delete_project`
 also deletes the project's objects (artifact metadata, runs, etc.), but not the artifact data.
-(When deleting a project that has resources, you must use `deletion_strategy=cascade`, which deletes the objects.)
+(When deleting a project that has resources, you must use `deletion_strategy=mlrun.common.schemas.DeletionStrategy.cascade`, which deletes the objects.)
 After you delete a project, the only way to delete its artifact files is by browsing the storage where they are located and deleting the files.